hareeshsprasad/NodeAssignament/README.md

     "Password": "superadmin@123"
 }
-Once the superadmin logged in a token will generate use that token as Bearer token. use postman for testing the api
-Then other process can execute
+Once the superadmin logged in a token will generate use that token as Bearer token. use postman for testing the api find the collection from the folder postmanCollection Then other process can execute